-Decades-old ASCII adventure Nethack may hint at the future of AI – TechCrunch
+Decades-old ASCII adventure NetHack may hint at the future of AI – TechCrunch

 Its simple ASCII graphics, using a g for a goblin, an @ for the player, lines and dots for the level’s architecture, and so on, belie its incredible complexity.
 Because Nethack, which made its debut in 1987, has been under active development ever since, with its shifting team of developers expanding its roster of objects and creatures, rules, and the countless, countless interactions between them all.

-And this is part of what makes Nethack such a difficult and interesting challenge for AI: It’s so open-ended.
+And this is part of what makes NetHack such a difficult and interesting challenge for AI: It’s so open-ended.
 Not only is the world different every time, but every object and creature can interact in new ways, most of them hand-coded over decades to cover every possible player choice.

 “Atari, Dota 2, StarCraft 2… the solutions we’ve had to make progress there are very interesting.
-Nethack just presents different challenges.
+NetHack just presents different challenges.
 You have to rely on human knowledge to play the game as a human,” said Grefenstette.

 In these other games, there’s a more or less obvious strategy to winning.
 Of course it’s more complex in a game like Dota 2 than in an Atari 800 game, but the idea is the same — there are pieces the player controls, a game board of environment, and win conditions to pursue.
-That’s kind of the case in Nethack, but it’s weirder than that.
+That’s kind of the case in NetHack, but it’s weirder than that.
 For one thing, the game is different every time, and not just in the details.

 “New dungeon, new world, new monsters and items, you don’t have a save point.
 If you make a mistake and die you don’t get a second shot.
 It’s a bit like real life,” said Grefenstette.
 “You have to learn from mistakes and come to new situations armed with that knowledge.”